 Post-traumatic stress disorderPTSD

-Doctors do not know why traumatic events cause PTSD in some people but not in others.
+Health care providers do not know why traumatic events cause PTSD in some people, but not in others.
 Your genes, emotions, and family setting may all play roles.
 Past emotional trauma may increase your risk of PTSD after a recent traumatic event.

 - Car accidents

 1. Reliving the event, which disturbs day-to-day activity

 - Flashback episodes in which the event seems to be happening again and again

 - Repeated nightmares of the event

 - Strong, uncomfortable reactions to situations that remind you of the event